-St Gregory's High School is committed to ensuring that standards of assessment and delivery on BTEC course are consistent, transparent and in line with the requirements of our awarding bodies.
-The way students' work is assessed must meet the stated learning objectives of the programmes we offer and facilitate the achievement and wider development of our students.
+St. Gregory's Catholic High School is committed to ensuring that standards of assessment and delivery on BTEC courses are consistent, transparent and in line with the requirements of awarding boards.
+The way pupils' work is assessed must meet the stated learning objectives of the programmes we offer and facilitate the achievement and wider development of our pupils.

-This policy covers all BTEC courses offered at St Gregory's but must be read alongside whole school policies.
-The policy recognises the requirements from the awarding Board to ensure quality within our vocation BTEC courses.
+This policy covers all BTEC courses offered at St. Gregory's but must be read alongside whole school policies.
+The policy recognises the requirements from the awarding board to ensure quality within our vocational BTEC courses.